 Doing the job right means the water will heat to the desired temperature in the desired time frame.
 An undersized heater will heat too slowly and, although heater manufacturers advise that bigger is always better when choosing a heater, a significantly oversized unit will do the job, but also will boost the cost of the installation.

-Choosing the appropriate heater will please your customers — and provide you a trouble-free heating system on your service route.
+Choosing the right heater will please your customers and provide you a trouble-free heating system on your service route.

 Before selecting a heater, you must determine the customer’s needs.
 For example, is the heater going to warm a pool or a spa?
 Although many units can be used for either vessel separately, the thought process behind selection differs for pools and spas.

 Take a pool: One of the primary factors used in calculating heater size is heat loss from the surface.
 In a spa, however, surface area is far less a factor because so many spas are covered, which greatly reduces surface heat loss.
 Instead, heat-up time relative to the spa’s gallonage is the critical factor.

 Now find out if the customer plans to use the heater for maintenance heating or only occasionally for intermittent or demand heating.
 Although figuring the heater size for both types of heating strategies is the same, maintenance heating is typically calculated using surface area, while heaters used for intermittent heating often are sized by factoring total volume.